iynehz/perl5-jieba/README.md

 The Perl extension of CppJieba is copyright (c) 2017 by Stephan Loyd.
-This is free software; you can redistribute it and/or modify it under the same terms as the Perl itself.
+This is free software; you can redistribute it and/or modify it under the same terms as Perl itself.